NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Upload_Data.md

-# Upload and Validate Data
+# Upload Data to Your Workspace

 ## Overview

-GDC Data Submission Portal users upload and validate clinical, biospecimen and file metadata using the portal, and then submit data files via the GDC Data Transfer Tool or the GDC API.
+The GDC Data Submission Portal allows users to upload and validate Clinical, Biospecimen and file metadata using the portal, register the Submittable Data Files and, then submit the data files using the GDC Data Transfer Tool or API.
 The following diagram provides an overview of the process:

 [![GDC Data Submission Portal Workflow Upload](images/gdc-submission-portal-data-upload-workflow.png)](images/gdc-submission-portal-data-upload-workflow.png "Click to see the full image.")